 - Lower the rate to 15.68% and you’ll pay just $834 in interest and take 24 months to pay it off.

 That’s a savings of more than $500 in interest and two months in payoff time.
 In normal times, given that most Americans’ financial margin for error is tiny, that’s a big deal.
 These aren’t normal times, however, so those savings are even more important now.

 The type of card you’re shopping for also makes a difference when it comes to what APR to expect.
 For example, we found that cash back cards and 0% balance transfer cards tend to have lower APRs than travel rewards cards.
 (That’s true even when you exclude the 0% offer.)
 Meanwhile, secured credit cards – cards that require a deposit to open and are typically held by folks who are new to credit or are rebuilding their credit – have the highest APRs overall.

-Current credit card accounts: Rates drop again, thanks to the Fed.
+Current credit card accounts: Rates keep falling, thanks to the Fed.

 Each quarter, the Federal Reserve releases data on cards that are currently in Americans’ wallets.
 It looks at the average interest rate for accounts that have been assessed interest – meaning those accounts that weren’t paid in full at the end of the month – as well as an average of all credit card accounts.

 Historical perspective: How we got here.

 Until recently, credit card interest rates had risen steadily in recent years, hitting levels never seen in the decades-long history of the credit card business.
 Much of that growth has been driven by the Fed, which has also driven the recent spate of decreases.